 Contact Brown & Brown, LLP for a Free Consultation

-Consulting our skilled lawyers immediately following your work-related injury or development of illness can drastically improve your chances of receiving the compensation you need and deserve.
-We proudly serve workers throughout the St. Louis area of Missouri and Illinois area of Illinois.
+Consulting our skilled lawyers immediately following your work-related injury or the development of illness can drastically improve your chances of receiving the compensation you need and deserve.
+We proudly serve workers throughout the St. Louis area of Missouri and the Illinois area.

 If you are seriously injured anywhere in Missouri, just dial 3s: 314-333-3333 or 573-333-3333.
 If injured in Illinois, just dial 8s: 618-888-8888.
 You can also fill out the appointment request form on this page, and our staff will help you set up your appointment.
 If you can’t come to us, we’ll come to you.